Browser London

 Working closely with you, the client, we’ll prioritise product features based on actual end-user behaviour until we’ve honed them down to a tight brief that constitutes an agreed minimum viable product (MVP).
 This approach (which is part of the Agile methodology) aims to deploy a working product to market rapidly, allowing learnings from early user interactions to be folded into the ongoing development process as the functionality of the product is expanded.

 The typical time frame for a digital design and development phase is between two and five months, depending on the project scale and complexity.
-This phase ordinarily includes a small, focused project team made up of a project manager, a group of specialist designers and developers, plus one or two members of your project team to be actively engaged in our fortnightly demo and review sessions.
+This phase ordinarily includes a small, focused project team made up of a project manager, a group of specialist UX designers and developers, plus one or two members of your project team to be actively engaged in our fortnightly demo and review sessions.

 One of our key principles is that our digital design and development team collaboratively review progress with clients, typically on a fortnightly basis.
 We’ve found that this approach of close communication and transparency reliably shortens the product delivery time, maintains project focus, and ensures that the end product hits client expectations and needs.